FakeBuild/Xake/docs/implnotes.md

 ### Non-existing files

-Filesets are used to references both existing files (e.g. project source files) and **targets** which might not exists when fileset is "materialized".
+Filesets are used to reference both existing files (e.g. project source files) and **targets** which might not exist when fileset is "materialized".
 In case the file or directory name is treated as a mask, the non-existing file will be omitted from resulting file list and the build will likely fail.
 The rule to resolve such inconsistency the rule (part of pattern) without mask is added to resulting file list explicitly.

 NOTE: it should depend on the context: if fileset defines source files or references "explicit rule" is ok.